SpudGunMan/meshing-around/README.md

 - **SNR RF Activity Alerts**: Monitor a radio frequency and get alerts when high SNR RF activity is detected.
 - **Hamlib Integration**: Use Hamlib (rigctld) to watch the S meter on a connected radio.

+### NOAA EAS Alerts
+- **EAS Alerts via NOAA API**: Use an internet connected node to message Emergency Alerts from NOAA
+- **EAS Alerts over the air**: Utalizing external tools to report EAS alerts offline over mesh

 ### File Monitor Alerts
 - **File Mon**: Monitor a flat/text file for changes, brodcast the contents of the message to mesh channel.
-This could be used to monitor NOAA OTA EAS System and offgrid send these alerts or any others to the mesh.
-Or to parse data from any other tools capable of writing information to file.

 ### Data Reporting
 - **HTML Generator**: Visualize bot traffic and data flows with a built-in HTML generator for [data reporting](logs/README.md).